A Warm Welcome

 When do we meet?

 Ordinarily, Sunday services are held each week at 10.30am at St. Paul’s, Warwick Road and at 5pm at our church centre on Prescott Avenue, in Bretch Hill.
-However, at the moment, our services are all online (find out more here).
+However, at the moment, our 10:30am service is held online (for more information, including details about booking in to attend an in-person service on Sundays at 4pm, click here).